Frequently Asked Questions

 Community Shares of Minnesota is comprised of diverse groups dedicated to providing essential services and promoting long-term change in the community.
 We address critical needs by tackling community problems at their core.
 And because of Community Shares of Minnesota’s unique focus on long-term change, the dollars you invest today will pay community dividends for years to come.

 How does Community Shares of Minnesota distribute contributions?

-General contributions are distributed equally among member organizations.
-Designations are distributed in addition to the general allocation.
+Undesignated contributions are distributed equally among member organizations.
+Designations are distributed as directed by donors, in addition to the undesignated allocation.

 What is Community Shares of Minnesota’s administrative fee?

 We generally charge a 15% administrative fee.
 This fee helps offset the cost of processing donor pledges and unfulfilled pledges, and is similar to the fees charged by other local workplace giving federations.